Frequently Asked Questions

 4. Why is fluoride added to the water?

-Fluoride is added to the water to protect teeth, as required by state law passed in 1969.
-According to the American Dental Association, persons who drink fluoridated water have a 20% to 40% reduction in the number of cavities that would have occurred without fluoride.
-Some home filtration devices remove fluoride.
-Bottled water may not contain fluoride.
+Fluoride is added to water to protect teeth, as required by state law, passed in 1969.
+According to the American Dental Association, people who drink fluoridated water have a 20% to 40% reduction in the number of cavities that would have occurred without fluoride.
+Some home filtration devices remove fluoride, and bottled water may not contain it.

 5. Sometimes my water is reddish-brown.
 Is this safe?